 [Regulation 34B inserted in Gazette 21 Aug 2007 p.
 4190-1.]

 34C.
-Codes of conduct (disclosure of interests affecting impartiality) — s.
-5.103(3)
+Codes of conduct about disclosing interests affecting impartiality, content of (Act s.
+5.103(3))

 (1) In this regulation —

 interest means an interest that could, or could reasonably be perceived to, adversely affect the impartiality of the person having the interest and includes an interest arising from kinship, friendship or membership of an association.